Click Scripts: create new messages using notifiers

 Testing

-With this setup, when a message from a vehicle triggers the Inside Geofence rule, another message will immediately be generated for it, containing the name of the geofence as the value of CustomString variable.
-This variable effectively denotes “name of last visited geofence.”
+With this setup, when a message from a asset triggers the Inside Geofence rule, another message will immediately be generated for it, containing the name of the geofence as the value of the CustomString variable.
+This variable effectively denotes the “name of last visited geofence.”

 Driver Variable